End nears for indebted industrial giants of former Yugoslavia

 “The economy is not like a bicycle,” Economy Minister Sasa Radulovic told a news conference.
 “You cannot turn the wheel in a different direction easily.”

-The transition to a market economy has been painful for nations used to the cozy embrace of socialism.
+The transition to a market economy has been painful for nations used to the cosy embrace of socialism.
 Unemployment in Serbia is 24 percent, in Bosnia, 27.5 percent.

-“They will realize changes are inevitable and some industries will disappear,” said Hrvoje Stojic, an economist at Hypo Alpe Adria bank in Zagreb.
+“They will realise changes are inevitable and some industries will disappear,” said Hrvoje Stojic, an economist at Hypo Alpe Adria bank in Zagreb.

 Setting out on talks towards EU entry, Montenegro and Serbia need only look to ex-Yugoslav Croatia, the EU’s newest member, to see what awaits them.
 There the government has given up extensive control over the economy, most symbolically over its prized ship-building industry.